haifengl/bigdata/README.md

 Combine

 :   In order to reduce the data passed to the reducer, we may have a
-    combiner that aggregates samples belonging to the same cluster .
+    combiner that aggregates samples belonging to the same cluster.

 Reduce